LearnWithLlew/TestingLegacyCodeCourse.cpp/Resources/course.md

         * Confirmation: Visual Studio's Tools menu has "Run OpenCppCoverage"
     * [ ] Run test coverage
         * Confirmation: See what areas of TrigMath.cpp are green (covered)
-    * Confirmation: See 100% coverage of the method
+    * Confirmation: See 100% coverage of the Asin() method
 * [ ] Test TrigMath completely
     * Confirmation: See 100% coverage of the code
     * Code Coverage reached: ______%